OFFIS-DAI/Mango.jl/docs/src/topology.md

 # Topologies

 In Mango.jl agents usually communicate with each other based on a topology.
 The topology determines which agent can communicate with which agent.
-To implement this, every agent has access to a so-called neighborhood, which is the set of all agents it can communicate to.
+To implement this, every agent has access to a neighborhood, which is the set of all agents it can communicate with.

 As it can be pretty clunky to create every neighborhood-list manually, Mango.jl provides several functions to make your life easier.
 For this it relys on `Graphs.jl` and `MetaGraphsNext.jl` as datastructure and for graph-construction